temporalio/dev-success/observability-and-worker-tuning-worksheet.md

 #### Troubleshooting

 You will use metrics to help troubleshoot and find root causes of issues.

-Some of these might be
+Some of these might be:

 - workflows getting stuck (NDE, intermittent failures, etc)
 - unexpected scenarios such as an infinite loop accidentally gets deployed to production